 Our experienced in-house reviewers

-We’re the only UK-based brand to have a dedicated team of in-house reviewers all working in the same acoustically treated test rooms.
-This gives us complete control over how products are tested and the environment in which they are tested, to ensure each product is given a fair test.
+We are the only UK-based brand to have a dedicated team of in-house reviewers, all working in the same acoustically treated test rooms.
+This gives us complete control over how products are tested and the environment in which they are reviewed, to ensure each product is given a fair test.